FALL is in the AIR - A Quilting Exhibit

 The Utility Box Mural Project allows artists and creative community members the opportunity to highlight and share their artistry, while creating pleasant public spaces and deterring graffiti.
 Paint donations are courtesy of Kelly-Moore Paints in South San Francisco.

 Announcing the 2017 Art Gallery Schedule

 The Cultural Arts Commission sponsors a series of annual art gallery exhibits designed to showcase the visual creativity of local and Bay Area artists.
 Join the commission for the following 2017 art gallery events.
 A Photography Exhibit, on February 10 and 11, will launch the art gallery program.
 March 31 and April 1 features the 17th presentation of the Youth Art Show, with visual art exhibits by SSF Unified School District students from kindergarten through high school, and youth performing arts.
 Fine art in two-dimensional painting is featured at the General Art Show on July 14 and 15.
 Quilting and other fiber arts will be showcased October 13 and 14.
-Also, mark your calendars for the annual Cultural Arts Barbeque on Sunday, August 27.
+Also, mark your calendars for the annual Cultural Arts Barbecue on Sunday, August 27.
 This important fundraising event supports cultural art programs in South San Francisco.

-Visit this page throughout the year for updated information on 2017 art gallery events, as well as, other upcoming cultural art opportunities and activities.
+Visit this page throughout the year for updated information on 2017 art gallery events, as well as, other upcoming cultural art opportunitie and activities.
 Inquiries regarding cultural arts programs should be directed to Ercie Santos, Cultural Arts Specialist, at the SSF Parks & Recreation Department office.

 Enjoy Photo Presentations of 2017 Art Gallery Exhibits

 Select the links below to view photo slideshows of select South San Francisco 2017 art gallery exhibits.
 Photography and slideshow is courtesy of artist and Cultural Arts Commissioner PaulaClaudine Hobson-Coard.